ajr-dev/global-news/README.md

 - **Next.js**: A React framework for server-side rendering and generating static websites.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Three.js**: A JavaScript library for creating 3D graphics.

-## 💻 Usage

-1. Open the Global News application in your browser.
-2. Interact with the 3D globe to view news from different regions.

 ## Citation